John Frusciante: 2007–2009: Second departure from the Chili Peppers and The Empyrean

 Ataxia released its second and final studio album, AW II in 2007.
 Following the Stadium Arcadium tour (early May 2006 to late August 2007), the Red Hot Chili Peppers agreed to a hiatus of indefinite length.
 In early 2008, Anthony Kiedis finally confirmed this, citing exhaustion from constant work since Californication as the main reason.
 Frusciante quit the group on July 29, 2009, but did not publicly announce his departure until December 2009, two months after the band ended their hiatus in October 2009 and began work on their next album with Josh Klinghoffer as their new guitarist.

-Frusciante's tenth solo album, The Empyrean, was released on January 20, 2009, through Record Collection.
+Frusciante's eighth solo album, The Empyrean, was released on January 20, 2009, through Record Collection.
 The record—a concept album—was in production between December 2006 and March 2008.
 The Empyrean features an array of musicians including Frusciante's Chili Peppers bandmate Flea, friends Josh Klinghoffer and former Smiths guitarist Johnny Marr, as well as guest musicians including Sonus Quartet and New Dimension Singers.
 Frusciante stated: "I'm really happy with [the record] and I've listened to it a lot for the psychedelic experience it provides," suggesting the album is "to be played as loud as possible and is suited to dark living rooms late at night."